Parallel tests with Appium and Genymotion SaaS

 Start appium server

-So let’s start an Appium server, simply using the basic command:
+Start an Appium server using the basic command:

 appium